zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
 ```

-Now given that our 'getMenuConfig' will look something like the following.
+This means that the `getMenuConfig` method will resemble the following.

 ```ts
 import * as ClientResources from "ClientResources";